When Can a Seller Keep Earnest Money?

 Earnest money is a deposit of funds with an escrow agent (or attorney, bank or other institution) that a potential buyer gives to the seller in order to demonstrate their intention to purchase the property in question.
 In Texas, this is often accompanied by “option Money” which is separate and apart from your earnest money deposit—Option fees are nonrefundable deposits used to “purchase” a time period in which the seller will not enter into any other contracts for sale of the property and during which time you may terminate the contract and receive your earnest money back.
 This time period is usually in the neighborhood of 10-15 days depending on the type of property.
 Earnest money is refundable, but only in certain circumstances.

-Purchase contracts for real estate in Texas cover earnest money in detail, and provide for how it is to be paid, held, and distributed.
+Purchase contracts for properties in Texas cover earnest money in detail, and provide for how it is to be paid, held, and distributed.
 Contingencies that cover the potential pitfalls in home buying, including the failure of the buyer to secure financing or the discovery of material defects or problems with the home, will be covered in the contract and its addendums.
 As a buyer, it is important to read and understand every contingency and the likely outcome of that contingency.
 Commonly, a buyer may fail to secure financing from a third party and thus cannot purchase the house after depositing earnest money.
 The buyer is not entitled to a return of those funds in this instance, yet many will still make a demand for the return of the funds, which can lead to an emotional response from sellers and eventually, costly litigation.

 Buying a home means looking past the flowers and finding the thorns of the property—Make sure your home inspection finds any problems large enough to necessitate walking away and canceling the contract in order to get your earnest money back.